Rekiahhinton/technical-writing-portfolio/docs/api_mastery/stripe_payments_intents.md

 4. Monitor your application for suspicious activity and respond immediately if breached.
 5. Embed your secret key into your environment variables.
 Never store it on any version control system.

-**Note**: Allowing your secret key to become public could make it possible for someone to make fraudulent API calls on your behalf.
+**Note:** Allowing your secret key to become public could make it possible for someone to make fraudulent API calls on your behalf.
 These calls could create charges, issue refunds, and access your customer data.
 If you accidentally expose your secret key, immediately roll your key in the Stripe dashboard to invalidate the compromised key and generate a new one.

 ## Endpoint Reference